 If I had a child in that school, I would tell him or her to go the counselor and claim to have been traumatized by the utter stupidity of the grownups running my school.

-Some observers of this zero-tolerance policy for gun-like objects have suggested that perhaps authorities will want to ban the state of Florida, since it appears to be shaped somewhat like a gun:
+Some observers of this zero-tolerance policy for gun-shaped objects have suggested that perhaps authorities will want to ban the state of Florida, since it appears to be shaped like a gun:

 Of course, so does the state of Idaho, if you rotate it 90 degrees , so they’d better ban it as well:

 Some folks say enough already with the handguns, kids — if you’re going to get suspended anyway, you might as well go for broke: